The BEST Icefields Parkway Hotels

 HI Rampart Creek Wilderness Hostel

 The Rampart Creek Hostel is just north of the Saskatchewan River Crossing.
-It is an ideal location for hikers and climbers, with a trail network that starts from the hostel.
+It is an ideal location for climbers or those who want to hike along the Icefields Parkway, with a trail network that starts from the hostel.
 The hostel also has bolted sport-climbing routes that are a five-minute walk away.

-The Crossing Resort
+The Crossing Resort (Saskatchewan River Crossing)

-The only place on the Icefields Parkway we can’t totally endorse, but it does have a nice location along the parkway.
+The only place on the Icefields Parkway we can’t fully endorse, but it does have a nice location along the parkway at the Saskatchewan River Crossing.
 It’s also the only service station along the Icefields Parkway, although the gas and any food or drink in the station are exorbitantly overpriced.

 It’s motel-style accommodation with very nice summer grounds that are enjoyable from every room’s patios.
-Rooms are comfortable but a little dated and tired for the room rates they receive in the summer.
-It’s a reliable stay, and we wouldn’t dissuade anyone from booking a night here, but it wouldn’t be our first choice.
+The rooms are comfortable, but a little dated and tired, considering the room rates they receive in the summer.
+It’s a reliable stay with a good central location along the Icefields Parkway, and we wouldn’t dissuade anyone from booking a night here, but it wouldn’t be our first choice.

-The Lodge At Bow Lake
+The Lodge At Bow Lake (Banff)

 Mosquito Creek Hostel